petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

  1. Select either the *Collections* or *Collections Providers* tab

- 1. Choose one of your exiting collections or collection providers.
+ 1. Choose one of your existing collections or collection providers.

  1. Click *Save*.